Release Date: Late 2021

 The MX-30 is effectively a smoother version of the CX-30, just without the rear door handles.
 It's not the most powerful EV, nor does it have the best range.
 But it should be good for some solid city commuting, and the hybrid model should help keep your battery topped up on longer trips.

 The MX-30 has been out in Europe for some time now, and one major criticism has been the EV's small battery size; at 35.5 kWh, it has a range of 124 miles.
-For smaller trips around the U.K., this shouldn't pose too much of a problem.
+Unfortunately EPA range testing is more conservative and that has translated to 100 miles of range in the U.S.

 "The rotary generator will mark the return of our unique rotary powertrain," said Jeff Guyton, President of Mazda North American Operations in a press release.
 "This technology is being engineered for nearly silent operation and will replenish the battery rather than drive the wheels.
 As a result, the MX-30 will always drive like the engaging EV that it is, but with freedom to charge from the wall or on the go."